Definition

 Switzerland Updates Annex 8 Sanctions List Under Ukraine Measures Ordinance

-Switzerland updated its Ukraine Sanctions Ordinance on April 1, 2026, revising the Annex 8 list of designated persons and entities subject to asset freezes.
-Organizations should immediately refresh their compliance screening and internal controls to prevent prohibited transactions and ensure alignment with the latest Swiss sanctions regime.
+Switzerland updated its Ukraine Sanctions Ordinance on April 1, 2026, expanding the Annex 8 list of designated persons and entities subject to asset freezes.
+Businesses must immediately refresh compliance screening and internal controls to mitigate the risk of prohibited transactions and ensure alignment with the latest Swiss sanctions regime.

 US BIS Renews Temporary Denial of Export Privileges for Aviastar-TU